twbs/bootstrap/docs/components/card.md

 ## Header nav

 Use Bootstrap's nav pills or tabs within a card header.
-Be sure to always include a `.pull-*-*` utility class for proper alignment.
+Be sure to always include a `.float-*-*` utility class for proper alignment.

 {% example html %}
 <div class="card text-xs-center">